ellisztamas/fecundity_components/README.md

 ## Analysis workflow

 * Parental lines are formatted in `R/parents.R`
+* Bootstraps of selection coefficients for parental fitness components are run in `R/boostrap_selection_coefficients.R`, and the output saved to `output/boostrap_selection_coefficients.rds`.
 * Wilcox-tests on parental seed mass data are run in `R/mass_wilcox_tests.R`
 * QTL mapping:
 	1. `R/rqtl_files.R` formats RIL data into R/QTL files.
 	2. `R/perform_mapping.R` is a generic function to import an R/QTL input file, run permutations, and fit `stepwiseqtl()` models to the data.
 Output is saved as as RDS file in `output` folder with a generic names like `stepwise_trait.rds`.
 	3. For each trait there is a script `R/mapping_trait.R` that called `perform_mapping.R` on that trait.
 	4. `R/format_qtl_models.R` runs `fitqtl()` on each `stepwiseqtl()` model, and clusters colocalising QTL into groups.
 It groups cross objects, QTL models, model fits and clusters for a single trait into one list of objects, which is saved as an RDS file.
 * The manuscript text and code to create figures is found in `manuscript/fecundity_components.Rmd` (see also `manuscript/supporting_information.Rmd`).
+For the QTL figures, the relevant chunks call external R scripts, because these are really long.

 ## Dependencies
 All analyses were done in R using RStudio.
 The following additional packages are required, which can be installed from CRAN using `install.packages()`:

-* `magittr`
 * `knitr`
-* `vioplot`
 * `kableExtra`
 * `qtl`

-In addition, plotting and clustering QTL requires the custom package `qtltools` written by Tom Ellis for this manuscript, hosted on [GitHub](https://github.com/ellisztamas/qtltools).
+In addition, plotting and clustering QTL requires the custom package `arghqtl` written by Tom Ellis for this manuscript, hosted on [GitHub](https://github.com/ellisztamas/arghqtl).
 The easiest way to install it is to use `devtools`:

 ```
 library('devtools')
-install_github('ellisztamas/qtltools')
+install_github('ellisztamas/arghqtl')
 ```

 ## Data